-In my first column about the Metrorail to Loudoun project, I listed ten reasons why I thought the Silver Line would ultimately be extended into Loudoun County.
+In my , I listed ten reasons why I thought the Silver Line would ultimately be extended into Loudoun County.
 It was partly a prediction, and partly an argument in favor of the project.

 Eleven months later, the fate of the rail project remains undetermined.
-While I still think a majority of the Board of Supervisors will vote in favor of the project, it is hard to see where the necessary five votes will come from.
+While I still think a majority of the will vote in favor of the project, it is hard to see where the necessary five votes will come from.

 Chairman Scott York and supervisors Ralph Buona and Shawn Williams have been vocal advocates for the project.
 It appears likely that Dulles District Supervisor Matt Letourneau will also get on board.